Peri-naphthalenes: Synthesis

 Several peri-naphthalenes are prepared via nitrations.
 Dinitration of naphthalene gives 1,8-dinitronaphthalene, which undergoes hydrogenation to the diamine.
 The diamine can also be produced by reaction of the 1,8-diol with ammonia at high temperatures.
 The peri-naphthalene 1-amino-naphthalene-8-sulfonic acid is a precursor to other peri-naphthalenes.
 It is prepared by nitration of naphthalene-1-sulfonic acid followed by reduction.
-Diazotization followed by loss of N2 gives the naphthosultone.
+Diazotization followed by loss of N2 gives the naphthosulfone.
 This species reacts with NaOH to give sequentially 1-hydroxynaphthalene-8-sulfonic acid and then the 1,8-diol.

 Certain perinaphthalene derivatives can be prepared from 1,8-dilithionaphthalene, which in turn is generated by dilithiation of 1-bromonaphthalene: